russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-2.md

 ## Observer Design

-Assuming only partial state availability \\( y = [\phi, \bar{s}]^T \\), a Luenberger observer is designed:
+First, assume only partial state availability \\( y = [\phi, \bar{s}]^T \\).
+Under these conditions, define \\( y = Cx \\) where \\( C \\) is as follows:

-First

 $$
+C = \begin{pmatrix}
+1 & 0 & 0 & 0 \\
+0 & 0 & 1 & 0
+\end{pmatrix}
+$$

+Next, observability is verified via rank analysis of the observability matrix.
+A linear observer can then be constructed as seen below:

+$$
 \dot{\hat{x}} = A\hat{x} + B\bar{\mu} + L(y - \hat{y}), \quad \hat{y} = C\hat{x}, \quad \bar{\mu} = -K\hat{x}
 $$

-Observer poles are placed significantly faster than the system poles to ensure rapid convergence.
-This linear observer performs well for small deviations but deteriorates with increased nonlinearity.
+Using poles placement, observer poles are placed 5x faster than the previous system poles to ensure rapid convergence.
+This results in:

+$$
+L = \begin{pmatrix}
+13.3460 & 3.5943 \\
+32.7189 & 49.3415 \\
+-0.9738 & 18.6540 \\
+-6.5188 & 54.0748
+\end{pmatrix}
+$$

+Simulations employing the linear observer-based control law (Eq.
+7) evaluated both the linearized and full nonlinear pendulum-cart models for initial states ranging from [0.10, 0, 0, 0] to [0.62, 0, 0, 0], where \\( \phi = 0.62 \\) is the largest angular displacement before the nonlinear system loses stability under observer control.
+As the observer reconstructs the linearized dynamics, it does so with negligible error across the entire range of conditions, confirming high estimator veracity near the linearization point.
+In contrast, the observer's attempt to track the nonlinear dynamics reveals that it performs well for small deviations, but its performance begins to deteriorate as the initial angle departs from equilibrium.
+This once again reflects the inherent locality of the linear approximation.

 ## Nonlinear Observer Compensator